vyasmanimala/CodeClauseInternship_Credit_Card_Fraud_Detection/README.md

 Install the required Python libraries and dependencies mentioned in the requirements.txt file.

-Run the provided Jupyter Notebook or Python scripts to perform sentiment analysis on creditcard  fraud detection -related data.
+Run the provided Jupyter Notebook or Python scripts to perform analysis on creditcard  fraud detection -related data.

 Visualize the results.